18 November 2025

 Zion National Park (Utah, 2018)

 National Parks are established by Congress.
 National monuments are designated by the president using the antiquities act.
 A national monument can later be designated a national park.
 Both designations protect federal lands.
 Monuments can happen more quickly.
-The current idiot in the WH wants to reduce or eliminate some of the national monuments; no doubt for drilling or other rape of the land.
+The current idiot in the WH wants to reduce or eliminate some of the national monuments; no doubt for drilling or some other plunder of the land.

 National monuments I've been to